Ali-Barzegari-d/week9_sample/README.md

 This lab contains four graded exercises:

 - **Exercise 1 — BuildStats** – a modular library to collect and report build statistics (file I/O, formatting, preprocessor usage, RAII).
-- **Exercise 2 — PluginLoader** – a runtime dynamic-loader for math plugins (shared libraries), demonstrating `extern "C"` exports, dlopen/dlsym usage, and ABI/version handling.
+- **Exercise 2 — Snapshot Serializer** – a template-based binary snapshot utility that saves and restores data from files, demonstrating file I/O, RAII, templates, and conditional compilation.
 - **Exercise 3 — Flexible Data Archiver** – Implement a modular library that converts text files into a compact binary format and optionally restores them using conditional compilation.
 - **Exercise 4 — Smart Translation Cache** – Develop a file-based translation cache that stores and retrieves string translations, supporting read-only and clear-on-start modes via preprocessor flags.